 As a folklorist, a weddings editor, and a bride, I firmly believe that weddings are equal parts planning and magic.
 There are countless other books devoted to the planning.
 This one brings the magic.

 Lucky in Love in the media

 “Ever wonder why Southern couples bury a bottle of bourbon, or where the idea of bridesmaids comes from?
 Author Eleni N. Gage has the answers in her new book Lucky in Love: Traditions, Customs and Rituals to Personalize Your Wedding.
 This charming read pairs bespoke illustrations with a ton of info on wedding traditions.
 Breeze through the pages and choose a few to add extra meaning to your day.” —The Knot

 FYI for the bride-to-be: Why do we wear white dresses?
 Eleni Gage explains this—and so much more—in Lucky in Love. —Brides

 This thoughtful book by former Martha Stewart Weddings executive editor Eleni N. Gage helps you combine you and your partner’s cultures and traditions to plan a wedding (and a marriage!) that’s entirely your own.—”36 Gifts for the Girl Who Has Everything—The Bride!” on Martha Stewart Weddings

 “A colorful collection of wedding-planning folklore—and a heartfelt way to wish a newly engaged friend the very best.”

 —Martha Stewart Living

-To have a book signed, hear more about folklore, family, and fate, and celebrate Lucky in Love, join me at these Upcoming Events on February 2nd in New York, NY, February 12th in Brooklyn, NY, and April 23d in Coral Gables, FL.
+To have a book signed, hear more about folklore, family, and fate, and celebrate Lucky in Love, join me at these Upcoming Events, including April 25th in Webster.
+MA.